raspberrypilearning/butterfly-garden/en/step_4.md

 ![Butterfly 3](images/butterfly-3-example.png)

 **Tip:** Each sprite has its own costumes and code.
-Make sure you select the correct sprite under the Stage before you click on their costumes or code area.
+Make sure that you select the correct sprite below the Stage before you click on their costumes or Code area.

 --- /task ---

 --- task ---

-Change the colour of the **Butterfly 3** sprite's wings by editing its costume with the **Fill** tool.
+Change the colour of the **Butterfly 3** sprite's wings.
+To do this, edit its costume with the **Fill** tool.

 --- /task ---